Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

 - Pour and drink

 Camp percolators.
 Be careful with your heat, and how much water you put in the pot, most containers have a fill-line inside.
 I didn’t pay attention, overfilled the pot, and had water and coffee bubbling all over the campfire.
+This will also happen if you put it on too much heat.

 How To Use A Camper’s Percolator In 7 Steps